-Where the Department determines that a response under these guidelines is not appropriate, it may so advise the
+Where the Department determines that a response under these guidelines is not appropriate, it may so advise the requester and/or it may respond to the requester consistent with standard Department procedures for public comments, which vary depending upon the form and substance of the communication.

-8. In most cases, where response under these guidelines is appropriate, the Department aims to respond within sixty (60) days of receipt of the request.
-The requester should be notified if additional time is required.
+7. In most cases, where response under these guidelines is appropriate, the Department aims to respond within sixty (60) days of receipt of the request.
+The requester should be notified if additional time is required, the reasons why the additional time is needed and the estimated time to complete.
 Department responses will describe the disposition of the request, including any corrective action taken or pending.

-9. Subject to applicable law, rules and regulations, corrective measures may include, without limitation, personal contacts via letter or telephone, form letters, press releases or postings on the Department website to correct a widely disseminated error or address a frequently raised request.
+8. Subject to applicable law, rules and regulations, corrective measures may include, without limitation, personal contacts via letter or telephone, form letters, press releases or postings on the Department website to correct a widely disseminated error or address a frequently raised request.
 Corrective measures, where appropriate, should be designed to provide reasonable notice to affected persons of any corrections made.